The Peroneal Tendons of the Ankle and Foot

 Lateral Ankle Pain

-Tears of the peroneal tendons are not uncommon but remain an under appreciated source of chronic lateral ankle pain.
+Tears of the peroneal tendons are not uncommon but remain an under appreciated source of chronic lateral ankle pain which may need to consult an ankle specialist in Singapore.

 Tears of the Peroneus Longus Tendon as a Cause of Lateral Ankle Pain